spatialthoughts/qgis-tutorials/source/docs/creating_heatmaps.rst

    :align: center

-8. You will see a nice heatmap of your data and pockets of *heat* where there is a high concentraiton of crime.
+8. You will see a nice heatmap of your data and pockets of *heat* where there is a high concentration of crime.
 There are quite a few options available in the heatmap renderer to create the most appropriate visualization for your dataset.
 If you just wanted to create a heatmap for print or visual inspection - you are done!
 But we will explore another more powerful heatmap